|The purr-fect leopard-skin|

 Read my review of My Life With Lions by Martin Lacey and read my interview with Martin Lacey.

-You can also read about my visit to Britain’s last circus with tigers and elephants in Circus Mania - The Ultimate Book For Anyone Who Dreamed of Running Away With The Circus.
+Circus Mania - The Ultimate Book For Anyone Who Dreamed of Running Away With The Circus.

-Buy Circus Mania from Amazon or direct from Peter Owen Publishers for £10 including postage and packing in the UK (add £2.75 for overseas orders).
+Click here to Buy Circus Mania from Amazon or direct from Peter Owen Publishers for £10 including postage and packing in the UK (add £2.75 for overseas orders).
 Send cheques to:

 Peter Owen Publishers